SamJakob/thornhill/README.md

 ## Prerequisites

-- Node.js (for the hot reload toolchain, currently not working)
+- Python 3.11+ (only needed for the hot reload toolchain)
 - **(Microsoft Windows only):** you will need to install [Windows Subsystem for Linux 2 (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/install).
 Then, all commands should be executed from the WSL environment (easily accessed by opening a Command Prompt / PowerShell / Windows Terminal window and typing `wsl` at the prompt).